NYC Work-Related Fatality Lawyers Helping Families After The Death Of Their Loved One

 Many different jobs are hazardous, but they still must be done.
 Unfortunately, construction accidents and other dangerous jobs in New York lead to work-related fatalities on a daily basis.
 This type of tragedy devastates a family.
 It is emotionally, mentally, and financially draining.
 As you begin to pick up the pieces, you need an experienced attorney with your best interests in mind.

-Many times your family may be due workers’ compensation benefits or you may be able to pursue a wrongful death claim.
-No amount of money can lessen the pain you may be suffering, but it can help ease the financial burden.
-The skilled attorneys at The Law Offices of Michael S. Lamonsoff, PLLC, have decades of experience dealing with this type of tragedy, and they will fight aggressively for your rights.
+Many times your family may be due to workers’ compensation benefits or you may be able to pursue a wrongful death claim.
+No amount of money can lessen the pain you may be suffering, but this compensation can help with the financial burden.
+The Law Offices of Michael S. Lamonsoff, PLLC offers decades of experience dealing with this type of tragedy, and we will fight aggressively for your rights.

 What circumstances can lead to a work-related fatality in New York?